AlanFengyuWang/Padawan-Transport-Protocol-Project-/README.md

 # Padawan Transport Protocol (PTP)

-## Introduction
+## Project Overview
-PTP is a custom transport layer protocol built atop UDP to offer reliable data transmission.
-It is designed to simulate the operational procedures of TCP, including connection management and reliable packet delivery, while operating within the constraints and simplicity of the UDP protocol.
+The Padawan Transport Protocol (PTP) is an advanced transport layer protocol designed to ensure reliable data transmission over unreliable networks.
+It leverages the lightweight nature of UDP while incorporating the reliable delivery features akin to TCP, specifically crafted for unidirectional data transfer.

-## Features
+## Key Features
-- **Reliable Transport**: Implements mechanisms for assured packet delivery despite the underlying unreliability of UDP.
+- **Reliable Delivery**: Implements a custom reliable delivery mechanism over UDP, including sequence numbering and acknowledgments.
-- **Connection Establishment and Termination**: Adopts a three-way handshake for initiating communication sessions and a systematic closure procedure at the end of data transmission.
+- **Connection Management**: Establishes and terminates connections using a SYN/SYN-ACK/ACK pattern and a FIN/ACK sequence.
-- **Packet Loss Simulation**: Features a built-in packet loss module, enabling the simulation of adverse network conditions to test the resilience and reliability of the protocol.
+- **Packet Loss Handling**: Simulates packet loss scenarios to validate the protocol's reliability and robustness.
+- **Data Segmentation**: Adheres to predefined maximum segment size constraints for efficient data handling and transfer.

+## Technical Specifications
-- **Unidirectional Data Flow**: Facilitates a one-way transfer of data from a sender to a receiver component, ensuring data integrity and order.
+- **Unidirectional Data Flow**: Ensures data is sent from a sender to a receiver without the capability for reverse data transmission within the same session.
+- **Acknowledgment Processing**: Instantly processes acknowledgments for each data segment received without implementing delayed ACKs.
+- **Command Line Configuration**: Facilitates setup through command-line arguments including host IP, port numbers, file paths, window size, and packet loss probability.

-## Protocol Specifications
+## Protocol Architecture
-- **Handshake Protocol**: Utilizes SYN, SYN+ACK, and ACK signals for establishing a connection, akin to the initial handshake in TCP.
+PTP operates in two main components:
-- **Transmission Mechanics**: Employs a simplified version of TCP's data transmission mechanics, including sequence numbers and cumulative acknowledgments.
+- **Sender**: Handles the sending of data segments and processing of acknowledgments.
-- **Acknowledgment Strategy**: Incorporates immediate acknowledgment of received segments, streamlining the flow of communication.
-- **Data Segmentation**: Adheres to a maximum segment size (MSS) to segment data into manageable units for transmission.

-## Configuration Parameters
-- **Maximum Segment Size (MSS)**: Specifies the largest payload size for PTP data segments.
-- **Maximum Window Size (MWS)**: Defines the volume of data that can be sent unacknowledged, controlling the data flow.
+- **Receiver**: Manages the reception of data segments and the sending of acknowledgments.

-- **Timeout**: Establishes a fixed timeout interval for the retransmission of packets, enhancing the protocol's reliability.
-- **Packet Loss Probability (pdrop)**: Determines the likelihood of simulated packet loss to evaluate the protocol's performance under stress.
+Both components maintain detailed logs for diagnostic purposes and performance analysis.

+## Usage Instructions
+PTP is initiated via command-line interfaces for both sender and receiver components.
+For detailed usage, refer to the instructions provided within the project repository.

+## Logging and Monitoring
+- **Sender Log**: Records all sent and received segments, including packet type, sequence number, and acknowledgments.
+- **Receiver Log**: Logs data reception and acknowledgment issuance, along with statistics on data received and segments handled.

-## Deployment Instructions
+## Development and Deployment
-To run the PTP system, execute the sender and receiver programs with appropriate command-line arguments that configure the network settings, file paths, and operational parameters.
+This project is developed in Python and is intended for deployment on systems that support Python 3.x.
+The protocol is designed with a focus on modularity and ease of integration into existing systems.

+## Packet Loss Module
+The Sender component includes a Packet Loss (PL) module to mimic network inconsistencies, thereby testing the protocol's capabilities in varying conditions.

+## Contributing
+Contributions to PTP are welcome.
+Developers interested in contributing to the project can follow the guidelines detailed in the contributing document.

+## Contact
+For queries or further information about the Padawan Transport Protocol project, please reach out to the project maintainers.